Drone regulations in Indonesia

 Respect the privacy of other people

-Further rules for drone flights in the Indonesian island paradise
+Additional rules for drone flights in the Indonesian island paradise

-As far as we know, there is currently no obligation to take out drone liability insurance.
+To our knowledge, there is currently no obligation to take out drone liability insurance.
 Nevertheless, we strongly recommend it!

 Regulations for commercial pilots